merenlab/anvio/anvio/docs/programs/anvi-dereplicate-genomes.md

-This program uses the user's similarity metric of choice to identify genomes that are highly similar to each other.
+This program uses the user's similarity metric of choice to identify genomes that are highly similar to each other, and groups them together into redundant clusters.
+The program finds representative sequences for each cluster and outputs them into %(fasta)s files.

-This is done by analyzing the results of %(anvi-compute-genome-similarity)s to cluster your input genomes based on the provided threshold.
-For each cluster, the program then finds a representative sequence and outputs it in a fasta file.

 #### Input Options

 You have two options for the input to this program:

 - the results of %(anvi-compute-genome-similarity)s (a %(genome-similarity)s directory).
 If you used `fastANI` or `pyANI` when you ran %(anvi-compute-genome-similarity)s, provide this using the parameter `--ani-dir`; if you used sourmash, use the parameter `--mash-dir`.

 - an %(internal-genomes)s, %(external-genomes)s or a series of %(fasta)s files (each of which represents a genome), in which case anvi'o will run %(anvi-compute-genome-similarity)s for you.
 When providing these inputs, you can also provide any of the parameters that %(anvi-compute-genome-similarity)s can take, including the `--program` you want to use (out of  [PyANI](https://github.com/widdowquinn/pyani), [fastANI](https://github.com/ParBLiSS/FastANI),  [sourmash](https://sourmash.readthedocs.io/en/latest/)) and their parameters.
 Details about all of this can be found in the help menu for %(anvi-compute-genome-similarity)s.